Vaishnavism: Krishna

-In the Krishna-centered Vaishnavism traditions, such as the Nimbarka Sampradaya (the first Krishnaite Sampradaya attributed to Nimbarka), Ekasarana Dharma, Gaudiya Vaishnavism, Mahanubhava, Rudra Sampradaya (Pushtimarg), Vaishnava-Sahajiya, and Warkari, Krishna is worshipped as the One Supreme form of God and source of all avatars, Svayam Bhagavan.
+In the Krishna-centred Vaishnavism traditions, such as the Nimbarka Sampradaya (the first Krishnaite Sampradaya attributed to Nimbarka), Ekasarana Dharma, Gaudiya Vaishnavism, Mahanubhava, Rudra Sampradaya (Pushtimarg), Vaishnava-Sahajiya, and Warkari, Krishna is worshipped as the One Supreme form of God and source of all avatars, Svayam Bhagavan.

-Krishnaism is often also called Bhagavatism—perhaps the earliest Krishnite movement centered on Krishna-Vasudeva (about 2nd century BCE).
+Krishnaism is often also called Bhagavatism—perhaps the earliest Krishnite movement centred on Krishna-Vasudeva (about 2nd century BCE).
 The Bhagavata Purana asserts Krishna as "Bhagavan Himself," and subordinates to itself all other forms: Vishnu, Narayana, Purusha, Ishvara, Hari, Vasudeva, Janardana etc.

 Krishna is often described as dark-skinned and depicted as a young cowherd boy playing a flute or as a youthful prince giving philosophical direction and guidance, as in the Bhagavad Gita.
 His stories appear across a wide range of Hindu traditions, where it is believed that God appears to his devoted worshippers in many different forms, depending on their particular desires.